 When reviewing your lease, identify modifications to the lease that will benefit you.
 Make a list and prioritize them modifications from most important to least important.
 For example, a clause allowing you to sublease the property can be important should your business need to relocate or close.
 Likewise, you may want to consider the inclusion of a clause that restricts the landlord from leasing any other unit on the premises to a competing business.
 For example, if you operate a hair salon, you should request that they cannot rent another space in their shopping center to another hair salon.
 Likewise, a co-tenancy clause will permit you to break your lease agreement if a large anchor tenant leaves the premises.
 For example, if you operate a pizzeria and a large number of your customers come from the movie theater next door.
 If the theater closes you can terminate your lease agreement.

 It is also a good idea, to negotiate for the landlord to be responsible for making improvements to the property before you move in.
 You should make a list of the improvements that you would like for the landlord to make and prioritize them.
 In some cases, the landlord will give a tenant free rent or partial rent in order for the tenant to make the improvements to the property.
 These tenant improvement dollars can be very helpful in getting your space exactly the way you want it.
 Finally, make sure your lease provides that you can put up adequate signage for your business so that customers can easily identify and locate your business.

 Check the Termination Clause Closely (How To Get Out Of Your Lease)

-The most important thing you can do is read your commercial lease carefully and understand it completely.
-This allows you to realize what benefits you have so you can ask for changes and it also prepares you for your responsibilities as a tenant.
+To protect yourself, you must read your commercial lease carefully and completely.
+This allows you to realize what benefits you have so you can ask for changes.
+Furthermore, it also prepares you for your responsibilities as a tenant.

-To talk with one of our experienced real estate attorneys about about negotiating a commercial lease agreement, contact Antonoplos & Associates Attorneys At Law at 202-803-5676 or on the web at www.Antonlegal.com.
+For more on tips for negotiating a DC commercial lease agreement, contact Antonoplos & Associates Attorneys At Law at 202-803-5676 or directly schedule a consultation.